 For some, a visit to George Washington’s Mount Vernon or George Mason’s Gunston Hall is all about touring an iconic historic home.
 For others, it’s all about their awesome gift shops!
 Both have extensive collections of books and decorative items with historic flair, as well as games, jewelry, and clothing.
 But only Mount Vernon sells the Commonwealth of Virginia’s Official State Spirit – Rye Whiskey made from George Washington’s own recipe at his historic distillery!
 At $98, it’s a unique gift any whiskey drinker will treasure.
-Pro tip: If you plan your visit to Mount Vernon's gift shop for November 19, 2020, you may just find some bonus discounts.
+You can now even order whiskey and other related items online for shipping within Virginia and the District of Columbia.

 Treat them to a taste of Fairfax County.

 Your favorite epicurean will love locally crafted foodstuffs that can only be found in Fairfax County.
 River-Sea Chocolates is the county’s only chocolate factory.
 Take a tour, sample the chocolates, and bring home an armload of gifts.
 (Don’t forget to learn the story of Coco the Sloth while you’re there!)
 Plus, for even more chocolate gift ideas, check out this list of chocolatiers in the area.
 For the bakers on your list, the country stores at Colvin Run Mill and Frying Pan Farm Park both offer locally-ground flours and cornmeal, as well as other locally made items.
 For your wine aficionado friends, a nice bottle from one of our local vineyards is always a welcome choice.
 You can also pop into Cooper’s Hawk Winery & Restaurant, which has a location in Reston, for their popular wine or freshly made chocolates from their pastry shop!

 Enjoy a stroll through one of our neighborhoods.